-I’m still optimistic that I’ll reach my 50,000 word goal by November 30; but, if I do this next year, I’ll know that I need to expand my outline to at least 20,000 words.
+I’m still optimistic that I’ll reach my 50,000 word goal by November 30.
+However, if I do this next year, I’ll know that I need to expand my outline to at least 20,000 words.

-I’m crossing my fingers that when I call the Clerk’s Office at 5:00 o’clock on Monday, I’ll either find out that my jury number has not been selected and I don’t have to report, or better still, I’ll hear that court has been cancelled that day.
+I’m crossing my fingers that when I call the Clerk’s Office at 5:00 o’clock on Monday, I’ll find out that my jury number has not been selected and I don’t have to report.
+Better still, I’ll hear that court has been cancelled that day.
 Well, it should be!
 It’s Election Day.